haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Characters who don’t eat or drink suffer the effects of exhaustion (see appendix PH-­‐‑A).
 Exhaustion caused by lack of food or water can’t be removed until the character eats and drinks the full required amount.
 Food
 A character needs one pound of food per day and can make food last longer by subsisting on half rations.
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 86

 Eating half a pound of food in a day counts as half a day without food.
 A character can go without food for a number of days equal to 3 + his or her Constitution modifier (minimum 1).
 At the end of each day beyond that limit, a character automatically suffers one level of exhaustion.